A Local Perspective on Life in Tsukuba, Ibaraki, Japan.

 What we were waiting for, however, would be revealed when the grass fires finally died out and the smoke cleared away- a word, specially selected for this year- which was left on the slope (by outlining the letters in lime).

-This year the word was KOKORO (こころ)- heart or spirit, and it replaced last year`s KIZUNA (きずな)- the ties that bind.
+The word was KOKORO (こころ)- heart or spirit, and it replaced last year`s KIZUNA (きずな)- the ties that bind.

 In what seemed to be no time at all the fires- lit on both sides converged on the center